 This great national monument of Egypt has no equal.
-The temples of Karnak are a great historical record and a new historical addition to it is open air museum as it contains chapels, pylons & gates which were built by the pharaohs of Egypt over a period of 20 centuries not only to glorify their gods but to preserve a record of their achievements.
+The temples of Karnak are a great historical record and a new historical addition to it is open air museum as it contains chapels, pylons and gates which were built by the pharaohs of Egypt over a period of 20 centuries not only to glorify their gods but to preserve a record of their achievements.
 Karnak monuments without doubt give us clear historical evidence for the events which occurred in Egypt during its period of renaissance as well as periods turmoil.
-It is not just a single temple, but temple within temple, shrine within shrine, where almost all the pharaohs, particularly of the new Kingdom, wished to record their names & deeds for posterity.
-Though most of the structures were built in honour of Amon-Ra, his consort Mut and son Khonsu, there were numerous shrines within the complex dedicated to what might be called ?guest deities?, like Ptah of Memphis and Osoris of Abydos.
+It is not just a single temple, but temple within temple, shrine within shrine, where almost all the pharaohs, particularly of the new Kingdom, wished to record their names and deeds for posterity.
+Though most of the structures were built in honour of Amon-Ra, his consort Mut and son Khonsu, there were numerous shrines within the complex dedicated to what might be called "guest deities", like Ptah of Memphis and Osoris of Abydos.

 The excavations have been carried at Karnak since the end of 19th century.
 And now if you are touring the open-air museum you can discover masterpieces, forgotten for centuries after their reuse in the great pylons of Karnak temple.
 The museum is located to the left side of the court yard and costs extra 25LE.
-The museum displays the most interesting blocks which belong to 3 chapels: The White chapel of Sesostris I, The Alabaster chapel of Amenophis I & The Red chapel of Hatshepsut.
+The museum displays the most interesting blocks which belong to 3 chapels: The White chapel of Sesostris I, The Alabaster chapel of Amenophis I and The Red chapel of Hatshepsut.
 The blocks were mainly discovered during the excavation the interior of the 3rd pylon between 1923 to 1954.

 Passing through the 1st pylon, we enter the Great Court, which spreads over an enormous area of 8,919 square meters and contains monuments spanning many dynasties.
 The large shrine of Ramses III to the right designed and built in the lifetime of a single pharaoh, is fashioned after a typical New Kingdom temple.
 The 2nd pylon dates to the beginning of the 19th Dynasty.